ibm-cloud-docs/vmwaresolutions/services/hcx_ordering.md

 # Ordering VMware HCX on IBM Cloud
 {: #hcx_ordering}

-You can order the VMware HCX on {{site.data.keyword.cloud}} service while ordering a new VMware vCenter Server with Hybridity Bundle instance with the service included or by adding the service to your existing instance.
+You can order the VMware HCX on {{site.data.keyword.cloud}} service while ordering a new VMware vCenter Server with the service included or by adding the service to your existing instance.

-## Ordering VMware HCX on IBM Cloud for a new instance
-{: #hcx_ordering-new}
+A 12-month commitment is required when you order the VMware HCX on {{site.data.keyword.cloud_notm}} service.
+Your account continues to be charged for the HCX components if you delete a host or cluster before the end of the 12-month commitment period.
+{:important}

-To order a new VMware vCenter Server on {{site.data.keyword.cloud_notm}} with Hybridity Bundle instance with VMware HCX on {{site.data.keyword.cloud_notm}}, select **VMware HCX on IBM Cloud** in the **Services** section when you order the instance from the {{site.data.keyword.vmwaresolutions_short}} console.
+To order a new VMware vCenter Server instance with VMware HCX on {{site.data.keyword.cloud_notm}}, select **HCX on IBM Cloud 3.5** in the **Services** section when you order the instance from the {{site.data.keyword.vmwaresolutions_short}} console.

 ## Ordering VMware HCX on IBM Cloud for an existing instance
 {: #hcx_ordering-existing}

-To add the VMware HCX on {{site.data.keyword.cloud_notm}} service into an existing VMware vCenter Server on {{site.data.keyword.cloud_notm}} with Hybridity Bundle instance, view the instance that you want to add the service for, click **Services** on the left navigation pane, and click **Add**.
+To add the VMware HCX on {{site.data.keyword.cloud_notm}} service into an existing VMware vCenter Server instance, view the instance that you want to add the service for, click **Services** on the left navigation pane, and click **Add**.

 ## VMware HCX on IBM Cloud configuration
 {: #hcx_ordering-config}

 To install HCX on {{site.data.keyword.cloud_notm}}, complete the following settings:

+Steps 1 and 2 do not apply to HCX on {{site.data.keyword.cloud_notm}} installations on existing vCenter Server with Hybridity Bundle instances.
+{:note}

+1. Select the check box to confirm that you agree with the 12-month agreement associated with ordering the HCX on {{site.data.keyword.cloud_notm}} service.
+2. If using BYOL for your NSX license, select the check box to confirm that your NSX license is either Advanced or Enterprise edition.
-1. Specify the **HCX interconnect type** by selecting one of the following options:
+3. Specify the **HCX Network Connection** by selecting one of the following options:
-  * **Public network:** HCX creates an encrypted connection between sites over the public network.
+  * **Public Network:** HCX creates an encrypted connection between sites over the public network.
 License registration and metering are performed over the public network.
-  * **Private interconnect:** HCX creates an encrypted connection between sites over the private network.
+  * **Private Interconnect:** HCX creates an encrypted connection between sites over the private network.
 License registration and metering are performed over the public network.
-  * **Private network:** HCX creates an encrypted connection between sites over the private network.
+  * **Private Network:** HCX creates an encrypted connection between sites over the private network.
 License registration and metering are performed over private network through HTTP proxy.
-3. If you select **Private network**, complete the following fields:
+4. If you select **Private Network**, complete the following fields:
   * **Proxy Address:** The IPv4 address of the proxy server.
   * **Proxy Port:** The proxy server port.
 The port number is typically 8080 or 3128.
   * **Username:** The user name if proxy authentication is required.
   * **Password:** The password if proxy authentication is required.
   * **Reenter Password:** Reenter the password for proxy authentication validation.
-2. Specify the **Public endpoint certificate type**.
+5. Specify the **Public Endpoint Certificate Type**.
 If you select **CA Certificate**, configure the following settings:
   * **Certificate Contents:** Enter the contents of the CA certificate.
   * **Private Key:** Enter the private key of the CA certificate.
   * (Optional) **Password:** Enter the password for the private key if it is encrypted.